 Fucoxanthin is a carotenoid pigment contained in brown seaweed and other types of seaweed.
 It is said to have the capability of absorbing higher amounts of light in deep water hence its survival in deeper seas.
 For more than thousands of years, ancestors who lived in the coastal areas sought herbal medicines from the sea.

-Chemically Fucoxanthin is categorized under Xanthophylls and its chemical structure is considered unique.
+Chemically Fucoxanthin is categorized under Xanthophylls, and its chemical structure is considered unique.
 Its chemical formula is C42H58O6.
 It contains 5, 6-monoepoxide and an extraordinary allenic bond which is responsible for its unique structure.

 How Did Fucoxanthin Start?

-Even though Fucoxanthin was not known to man as a separate chemical which has multiple health benefits, brown seaweed was used for millennia by mainly the people living in coastal areas.
+According to LiveStrong, even though Fucoxanthin was not known to man as a separate chemical which has multiple health benefits, brown seaweed was used for millennia by mainly the people living in coastal areas.

 Ancient Chinese people used seafood and seaweed extensively in their day to day diet and their herbal medical remedies.